femzy123/cards/README.md

 # Cards
 This is an app that lists cards with infinite scrolling and search functionality.
 It was built using Nextjs 14 latest features like App Router and Server Actions. [react-infinite-scroll-component](https://www.npmjs.com/package/react-infinite-scroll-component) library was using to handle the Infinite scroll functionality.
+[TailwindCSS](https://tailwindcss.com/) for styling.

 ## Components